-This draft project assessment report provides and complies with the requirements of NER Clause 5.17.4. (j) as described in Section 12 of this document.
+This Final Project Assessment Report (FPAR) has been prepared upon conclusion of the consultation period following publication of the Draft Project Assessment Report (DPAR) in accordance with and limited to the requirements of Clause 5.17.4. (j) as described in Section 13 of this document.